juntong20XX/juntong20XX.github.io/_posts/2025-02-26-Year 2 Project Ramblings Poster Printing.md

 Update:

-Just returned from the library to dorm under sporadic drizzling rain.
-Had I been in better spirits, this walk could have been delightful - like stepping into the poetic line "一蓑烟雨任平生" (The translation of this poem is probably "A straw-cloaked man strolls through misty rain, embracing life's uncertainties").
+Just got back to my dorm from the library.
+It's drizzling outside—if I  were in a good mood, this walk would have been quite pleasant, almost  like stepping into the poetic atmosphere of *"一蓑烟雨任平生 (ChatGPT translated as 'one bamboo hat, one lifetime of carefree rain')"*

-Perhaps I would have reminisced about those late-night study sessions with good friends, our rain-or-shine journeys home; or that post-exam hotpot feast, wandering through the dormitory park in the early morning breeze; certainly the exhilarating bike ride back from Suzhou Culture and Arts Centre after a magnificent performance, cycling along Jinji Lake for two hours.
+Perhaps I would have reminisced about those late-night study sessions  with close friends, how we walked home together no matter the weather.
+Or maybe I would have thought about the time we celebrated after an exam with hotpot and then strolled through the park in front of our dorm in  the early morning breeze.
+And certainly, I would have recalled leaving  the Suzhou Culture and Arts Centre after a brilliant performance, then  joyfully cycling for two hours along Jinji Lake back to the dorm.

-Yet my mood remains thoroughly foul, preoccupied with how to vent in this blog entry.
+But truth be told, I'm in a lousy mood.
+On the way back, all I could think about was how to complain about it in my blog.

 ![](Walk Out.jpg)

-The photo above was taken while leaving the library.
-Quite picturesque, isn't it?
+The photo above was taken as I walked out of the library.
+Rather beautiful, isn’t it?

-Life could be so beautiful.
-Life can be quite beautiful, but it's really a pity.
+Life *can* be wonderful, what a shame.